seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Enter MONTAGUE and LADY MONTAGUE*

 **MONTAGUE**
-Thou villain Capulet,–Hold me not, let me go.
+Thou villain Capulet,--Hold me not, let me go.

 **LADY MONTAGUE**
 Thou shalt not stir a foot to seek a foe.